Seniatical/Cake/docs/api/functions/trig.rst

 ***********************
 Trigonometric Functions
 ***********************
-Cake offers built in support for the standard trigonometric functions which can be found in the :ref:`py:math` library.
+Cake offers built in support for the standard trigonometric functions which can be found in the :py:mod:`math` library.

 Sin
 ===